What is Hancitor malware?

 Figure 2: A customizable text report shown here was generated in the ANY.RUN malware hunting service

 Because of its main purpose, the execution of Hancitor doesn't look that impressive.
 Since the most common vector of attack to infect users' devices is malicious spam campaigns, Hancitor mostly gets into devices with Microsoft Office files.
 Once the user downloads and opens the malicious file, the malware either use the lure to trick the victim into enabling macros or uses an exploit.
 After that Hancitor will be either downloaded from the C2 server or dropped from an Office file.
 The next step is its execution during which the malware downloads the main payload, usually a trojan such as Pony, Vawtrak, or DELoader.

 Distribution of Hancitor

-Hancitor trojan is usually distributed in malspam campaigns as a malicious Microsoft Office file attachment.
+Based on the Hancitor analysis, the trojan is usually distributed in malspam campaigns as a maldoc, malicious Microsoft Office file attachment.
 However, since most organizations started improving their cybersecurity measures some campaigns distributing Hancitor contain a link pointing at the website from where this loader is downloaded.

-In the case of distribution using .DOC attachments, the user must first download the file and then activate macros, ignoring multiple security warning.
+In the case of distribution using .DOC attachments, the user must first download the file and then activate macros, ignoring multiple security warnings.
 Malware authors use lures to trick users into doing that.
-Some phishing emails contain an invoice or a fake payment related document, trying to make the user download it.
-In addition, attackers provide instruction to enable macros.
-If the user complies, malicious macros will download Hancitor or it will be dropped from the document.
+Some phishing emails contain an invoice or a fake payment-related document, trying to make the user download it.
+In addition, attackers provide instructions to enable macros.
+If the user complies, malicious macros will download Hancitor or it will be dropped from the maldoc.

-In some malspam campaigns, Hancitor was delivered to victims with .RTF documents which used an exploit to run the PowerShell command which downloaded the loader to the computer.
+In some malspam campaigns, Hancitor was delivered to victims with .RTF maldocs which used an exploit to run the PowerShell command which downloaded the loader to the computer.